Reading time 3 Minutes

-Last time I tried to explain what the disease ALS does to the nerves.
-The bottom line is that I can almost no longer move anything - the keyword is tetraparesis - but I feel and sense everything as I always have.
+Last time I tried to explain what changes to my nerves are caused by ALS.
+The bottom line is that I can hardly move anything any more - keyword tetraparesis - but I can feel and sense everything as I always have.
 And also want to feel.

-My girlfriend gave me a "scratcher" for my birthday, a telescopic fork for scratching skin and hair.
+My girlfriend gave me a „scratcher“ for my birthday, a telescopic stick fork scratcher for skin and hair.
 You have no idea how incredibly good it feels to be scratched in my situation.
-It's one of those little things that you don't even consciously notice.
-A quick rub on the eye, a hair out of the mouth or a quick scratch on the head.
+It's one of those little things that you don't even realise.
+A quick rub in the eye, a hair fished out of the mouth or a quick scratch on the head.
 It's madness, I tell you.
-My advice to you is to learn to appreciate that you can do all this.
+I advise you to learn to appreciate that you can do all this.
 Enjoy it.

 This inconspicuous masterpiece brings me to my topic today.
 I always talk about the fact that the sensation of pain does not change in ALS.
 But what does that mean?
 What was it like for me before?
 Where I am said to be into pain anyway.